 Cambridgeshire and Peterborough Combined Authority was established as a Mayoral Combined Authority in 2017 to make life better, healthier and fairer for all.
-As the authority revises its focus to 2025, much of the original purpose and ambition remains with increased attention to address remaining post-pandemic areas of deficit and more recent impact of climate, energy and cost of living crises.
+Much of the original purpose and ambition remains with increased attention to address remaining post-pandemic areas of deficit and more recent impact of climate, energy and cost of living crises.
 The overall strategy for the Combined Authority will aim to further enable a prosperous Cambridgeshire and Peterborough region; one that is more equitable, more environmentally sustainable, as well as securing good growth for its residents and businesses.
+Our corporate strategy set out what we will be delivering with our resources in the forthcoming year in order to deliver across our strategic objectives, a selection are set out below: